Long format answers:

 Where and when to hand work in

-Please hand your work into my pigeon hole outside reception in the Department of Earth Sciences (Downing Street) at least 24hr before our supervision.
+Please hand your work into my pigeon hole (or email it) in Clare Old Court porters lodge by 5pm the day before the supervision.

 Essay: Describe, using appropriate examples, how basaltic and granitic magmas are generated, the different tectonic environments in which these processes occur, and the type of rocks formed as a result.

 Thin sections: Describe the thin sections ‘super 3’ and ‘super 7’.
 Refer to the short guide I have written to help you.
-These sections are in an envelope in my pigeon hole – please be very careful with them and put them back in the envelope and back in my pigeon hole after you have finished working with them.
+These sections are in an envelope in my department pigeon hole (outside reception, on the left) – please be very careful with them and put them back in the envelope and back in my pigeon hole after you have finished working with them.